slerman12/Help-me/2-Opposing-views.md

 My hair was falling into my hands again in the [geriatric unit in December, 2020](#geriatric-unit-hospitalization).

-And, by the way, that sudden hair regrowth was 2 years after the summer of the Dupilumab cessation that induced the alopecia universalis.
-Full head hair regrowth in alopecia universalis is nearly unprecedented.
-Actually, even more medically rare/unprecedented: full head hair regrowth in alopecia universalis with comorbid eczema.
+That sudden hair regrowth was 2 years after the summer of the Dupilumab cessation that induced the alopecia universalis.
+Even more medically rare/unprecedented: full head hair regrowth in alopecia universalis with comorbid eczema.

 #### I didn't mention fingernails (fingernails regrowth)